The Tradition Continues…..

 Jim and Kathy have four children: Casey, Matt, Brad and Jeff.
 All were involved in 4-H and FFA.

-Three sons all work on the family farm.
+Two sons work on the family farm.

 Casey graduated from Baldwin-Wallace College and works off the farm as the Chief Compliance Officer for Portfolio, providing aftermarket insurance products via dealerships.